 Source: Executive Summary RTD Alcoholic Beverages, US, Mintel, November 2019

-Ready-to-drink drinks have a lot to offer - and consumers appreciate the versatility of the colourful creations the most.
+Ready-to-drink beverages have a lot to offer – for example, they can be mixed beer, cocktails, hard seltzer or soft drinks are sold over the counter - and it is precisely this versatility of the colorful creations that consumers appreciate the most.
 According to Mintel, US consumers choose Ready to drink beverages for the following reasons:

 More than all other alcoholic beverages, Ready to drink drinks have a reputation for tasting good - and because of their taste, they are also popular for drinking.
-Alcohol in combination with soft drink mixers such as ginger ale, bitter lemon, tonic, syrups or fruit juices enables product developers to always find new taste combinations to match the current flavour trends and match them to the needs of consumers.
+Alcohol in combination with soft drink mixers such as ginger ale, bitter lemon, tonic, syrups or fruit juices enables product developers always to find new taste combinations taking current trends into account and to match them with the needs of consumers.

 The colourful ready to drink beverages can thus perfectly satisfy the desire that is widespread in the adventure society for new and exciting taste experiences: According to Nielsen, consumers expect more than ever that products are particularly rich in flavours today.
 42 percent of consumers worldwide say they enjoy trying new tastes.

 The colourful ready to drink creations are just the right thing: 40 percent of US consumers over the age of 22 generally drink ready to drink products, 64 percent like them because of their favourite taste, 42 percent because they like to try new tastes, 39 percent prefer one certain types of alcohol and 38 percent buy in the supermarket for special offers.
 36 percent prefer Ready to drink because of their low price and 31 percent prefer to buy because of a well-known brand.